joanacmbarros/analysis-results-data-model/README.md

 data model.
 The ARDM re-frames the target of analyses from static representations of the results (e.g., tables and figures) to a data model with applications in a variety of contexts, including knowledge discovery.
 To showcase the ARDM, we focus on its application in a clinical setting.
-The development and approval of new treatments generates large volumes of results, such as summaries of efficacy and safety from supporting clinical trials.
-Submission dossiers can contain analysis outputs spanning thousands of pages; hence, the management and stewardship of clinical data can greatly benefit from the ARDM.

 ## How to use